FREE Shipping Today on ALL Orders!

 • Work out and stay physically fit.

 Setting yourself up for a date in the future is the key here.
-If you want to someday become a police officer, deputy sheriff or state trooper you have to understand that who you are and your life will eventually be investigated to determine your suitability for the job.
+If you want to someday become a police officer, deputy sheriff or state trooper you have to understand that who you are will eventually be investigated to determine your suitability for the job.

 Passing the Civil Service Exam

 Many agencies still require individuals interested in becoming a police officer to take a civil service exam.
-For me I sat for and completed 3 civil service exams which places you on a list based on exam score and preference.
+For me, I sat for and completed 3 civil service exams which place you on a list based on exam score and preference.

 Citizenship Requirement